andywahr/arkhitekton/README.md

     - A Service definition can then have a list of Platforms defined describing the Repository and Azure DevOps Build YAML to execute
     - List of any needed Azure DevOps plugins
     - Reference to the repository and Build to execute for the Load Test
+    - Located in the Root of the Infrastructure Repository
 - A Repository of those infrastructure as code assets with an Azure DevOps Build YAML
 - Optionally a Repository for load testing artifacts with an Azure DevOps Build YAML
 - One to many Repositories for code assets that make up the end to end Scenario